Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: Conclusion

 \section{Conclusion}

 This work introduces the PTET model, a novel framework for EIT-based tactile reconstruction that achieves high-resolution tactile mapping with minimal labelled real-world data through self-supervised pretraining.
 PTET mitigates the reliance on extensive annotated datasets and requires only 0.56\% of the annotated samples compared to the SOTA DNN model (2,500 vs. 450,000) while delivering superior tactile reconstructions.
 Compared to its supervised counterpart, PTET-SL, PTET achieves comparable performance using just 5\% of the annotated samples (2,500 vs. 50,000).
+This is primarily due to our lightweight linear projection strategy during fine-tuning; in contrast, heavier models with more complex mapping strategies are difficult to train effectively with only 2,500 paired samples (see Supplementary Material).
 Experimental results further demonstrate PTET's ability to bridge the simulation-to-reality gap and surpass the SOTA DNN model in reconstruction accuracy, achieving up to a 63.88\% improvement in overall performance.
 These findings validate PTET as an effective and scalable solution for tactile perception systems, paving the way for advanced applications in HMI and robotics.
+In future work, we plan to explore sensor miniaturization to enable high-resolution tactile sensing in compact or embedded platforms, further expanding the application scope of PTET in wearable, prosthetic, and soft robotic systems.
 Beyond tactile sensing, the pre-trained encoder, based on the EIM representation, can be easily applied to other EIT sensing tasks or serve as a teacher model for developing a versatile EIT foundation model.
+Pretrained models with few-shot fine-tuning reduce the need for large labeled datasets in industrial measurements, enabling rapid adaptation to new conditions with minimal data.
+By capturing transferable features, they enhance robustness and enable cost-effective, precise, and reliable measurement with reduced downtime and calibration effort.